emmjaykay/libdag/README.md

 # libdag

-Library to run Whiskey Cube -- data pipelines without coding.
+Library implementation of core Whiskey Cube logic -- data pipelines without coding.

 Computation for Deep Learning models is organized as nodes in a graph.
 Data flows between these nodes.
 Each node is contained in a Docker